 This OSPA recognises those who are outstanding suppliers of manned security guarding.
 In the modern world the provision of manned guarding services has become a much more skilled task.
 Motivating staff, managing resources in an increasingly competitive and price sensitive environment, up-skilling, recognising the distinct importance of front line leadership, making the most of technologies, forging internal and external partnerships and making them work are just some of the trends that are leading to new approaches and thinking about manned guarding.
 The object of this category is to recognise the outstanding performers in making a positive difference.

-This OSPA recognises the security consultant – individual, team or company – demonstrating outstanding performance in any aspect of security consulting.
+This OSPA recognises the independent security consultant – individual, team or company – dedicated to any area of security consulting.
 Consultants often play a key role in security in offering expertise and insight which can transform the quality of service, product or system that is offered.
 It recognises the existence of distinct skill sets and crucially the ways these are harnessed and managed to make a difference to security strategy and/or practice.

 This OSPA recognises the company, organisation or individual that operates an outstanding initiative that generates sustainable benefits for customers.
 However security is judged, and there are many different ways, the need to generate very positive feedback from highly satisfied customer is always valued.
 There is a broad range of initiatives which can be considered for this OSPA but what they share is an exclusive focus on successfully implementing positive change for customers.

 To enter this category, please answer the following questions: